braze-inc/braze-docs/_lang/fr/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 {
-  "abort_log": (string) log message describing abort details (MAX: 128 CHARS), "abort_type": (string) type of abort, one of: "liquid_abort_message", "quiet_hours", "rate_limit", "app_group_id": (string) BSON id of the app group this user belongs to, "app_id": (string) BSON id of the app this user belongs to, "campaign_id": (string) internal-use Braze ID of the campaign this event belongs to, "campaign_name": (string) name of the campaign, "canvas_id": (string) id of the Canvas if from a Canvas,
+  "abort_log": (string) log message describing abort details (MAX: 128 CHARS), "abort_type": (string) type of abort, one of: "liquid_abort_message", "quiet_hours", "rate_limit", "app_group_id": (string) Braze ID of the app group this user belongs to, "app_id": (string) Braze ID of the app this user belongs to, "campaign_id": (string) internal-use Braze ID of the campaign this event belongs to, "campaign_name": (string) name of the campaign, "canvas_id": (string) id of the Canvas if from a Canvas,